eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 ## AWS for DNS management

 With this option, AWS Route53 will provide DNS management.
+Traefik uses CloudFlare to issue a Let's Encrypt certificate for your domain.
+It does not create an A record for you, that is left up to you.

 You'll add `traefik-aws.yml` to your `COMPOSE_FILE` in `.env`, for example: `lh-base.yml:geth.yml:lh-grafana.yml:traefik-aws.yml`

-This setup assumes that you already have an AWS user profile in `~/.aws`.
-If not, please create one.
+This setup assumes that you already have an AWS named user profile in `~/.aws` on the node itself.
+If not, [please create one](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+The IAM user will need to have the AWS-managed `AmazonRoute53DomainsFullAccess` policy [attached to it](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html).

 With that, in the `.env` file:
 - Set `AWS_PROFILE` to the profile you want to use